Link Search Menu Expand Document

 Choice of Compiler

 In order to compile CREST from source you will need a Fortran and C compiler.
 We recommend either the Intel ifort/icx or GNU gfortran/gcc compilers.
-Both compilers can be obtained free-of-charge, but in our own developments we primairly use the Intel compilers.
+Both compilers can be obtained free-of-charge, but you’ll only need one of them.
 A quick reference on where to obtain either one is proveded in the following.

 Installing the gfortran and gcc compilers on Unix systems is fairly straight-foward.
 The installation can be done directly via the commandline, e.g., with